 Difference Between Consumer and Industrial Products

-The followings are the key points that differentiate between industrial and consumer products or goods.
+The followings are the key points that are key to understanding the difference between consumer and industrial products or goods.
 They are:

 The products that are used for consumption purposes and that satisfy the needs and wants of individual or household consumers are called consumer goods.

 Whereas, the products purchased by industries or businesses for the production of other goods and for commercial purposes are called industrial goods.

 Consumers buy consumer goods for consumption purposes.
 Whereas, businesses buy industrial products either for reproduction or commercial purposes.